Artery

-The arteries are part of the circulatory system, that is responsible for the delivery of oxygen and nutrients to all cells, as well as the removal of carbon dioxide and waste products, the maintenance of optimum blood pH, and the circulation of proteins and cells of the immune system.

-Arteries contrast with veins, which carry blood back towards the heart.
+Arteries contrast with veins, which carry deoxygenated blood back towards the heart; or in the pulmonary and fetal circulations carry oxygenated blood to the lungs and fetus respectively.

 Structure

 The anatomy of arteries can be separated into gross anatomy, at the macroscopic level, and microanatomy, which must be studied with a microscope.
 The arterial system of the human body is divided into systemic arteries, carrying blood from the heart to the whole body, and pulmonary arteries, carrying deoxygenated blood from the heart to the lungs.

-The outermost layer of an artery (or vein) is known as the tunica externa, also known as tunica adventitia, and is composed of collagen fibers and elastic tissue - with the largest arteries containing vasa vasorum (small blood vessels that supply large blood vessels).
+Large arteries (such as the aorta) are composed of many different types of cells, namely endothelial, smooth muscle, fibroblast, and immune cells.
+As with veins, the arterial wall consists of three layers called tunics, namely the tunica intima, tunica media, and tunica externa, from innermost to outermost.
+The externa, alternatively known as the tunica adventitia, is composed of collagen fibers and elastic tissue—with the largest arteries containing vasa vasorum, small blood vessels that supply the walls of large blood vessels.
 Most of the layers have a clear boundary between them, however the tunica externa has a boundary that is ill-defined.
 Normally its boundary is considered when it meets or touches the connective tissue.
-Inside this layer is the tunica media, or media, which is made up of smooth muscle cells, elastic tissue (also called connective tissue proper) and collagen fibres.
-The innermost layer, which is in direct contact with the flow of blood, is the tunica intima, commonly called the intima.
+Inside this layer is the tunica media, which is made up of smooth muscle cells, elastic tissue (also called connective tissue proper) and collagen fibres.
+The innermost layer, which is in direct contact with the flow of blood, is the tunica intima.
 The elastic tissue allows the artery to bend and fit through places in the body.
 This layer is mainly made up of endothelial cells (and a supporting layer of elastin rich collagen in elastic arteries).
 The hollow internal cavity in which the blood flows is called the lumen.